Netanyahu brushes off world condemnation of settlement plans

 “It would represent an almost fatal blow to remaining chances of securing a two-state solution,” United Nations Secretary-General Ban Ki-moon said in a statement on Sunday.

-Israeli officials said it could be up to two years before any building begins in E1.
+Israeli officials said it could up to two years before any building begins in E1.

 At the cabinet meeting, Netanyahu said the “unilateral step the Palestinians took at the U.N. is a gross violation of previous agreements signed with Israel”.
 The government of Israel, he added, “rejects the General Assembly’s vote”.